How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 8. Restore a new DB instance from the copied snapshot that has encryption enabled.
 In this example, the new encrypted DB instance is called NEW-RR-EN.

-Note: Be sure that the outbound traffic to SOURCE-EU is allowed from NEW-RR-EN.
+Note: Be sure to allow outbound traffic to SOURCE-EU from NEW-RR-EN.

-10. Log in to SOURCE-EU, set up a replication user, and grant the necessary privileges to the user:
+10. Log in to SOURCE-EU, set up a replication user, and then grant the necessary permissions to the user:

 mysql> create user repl_user@'%' identified by ‘password123’; mysql> grant replication slave, replication client on *.* to repl_user@'%'; mysql> show grants for repl_user@'%';